 Seasons Come to Pass: A poetry anthology for Southern African students (3rd edition), Cape Town: Oxford University Press Southern Africa.

 Lovely Beyond Any Singing: Landscape in South African Literature, Johannesburg: Double Storey Press.
 (Please contact author directly for copy.)

 CO-AUTHORED or CO-EDITED BOOKS

 Migrations: New Short Fiction from Africa (with Efemia Chela and Bongani Kona) eds.
-Cape Town: Short Story Day Africa.
+Cape Town and London: Short Story Day Africa and New Internationalist.

 Stray: An Anthology of Animal Stories and Poems (with Diane Awerbuck) eds.
 Cape Town: Modjaji Books.

 English for Academic Purposes (principal author; contributors Robert Balfour, Pinky Makoe, Jean Mitchell, Helen Moffett, Bernard Nchindila, and Dianne Shober).
 Cape Town: Oxford University Press Southern Africa.
 (International version also available.)

 CHAPTERS, ESSAYS & SINGLE SHORT STORIES: